Two Minnesota curling teams book tickets to the Olympics

 Danny Casper’s rink used a tremendous four-point ninth end to beat China 9-4 on Wednesday in the first round of the qualification finals in Kelowna, British Columbia, booking its trip to the 2026 Olympics in Cortina d’Ampezzo, Italy.

 Team Casper, out of Chaska, was down 2-0 after the first end.
 The group stole a point in the next three ends and added another in the fifth to lead 4-2.
 In the pivotal sixth, China’s skip Xu Xiaoming had a shot to steal two, but missed by inches to only get one.
-Casper drew in for a point in the seventh, and Team USA led 5-3.
+Casper drew in for one in the seventh, and Team USA led 5-3.

 Team USA led 5-4 going into the ninth end.
 Casper had the hammer and had three stones closest to the button.
 Xu’s final shot lacked touch and slid through the house, the latest of several shots that China misfired on.
 Casper then drew in for a massive four to end the match.